The online programme in Defending Human Rights is NOT running in 2017/18.

 The three modules in this programme are designed to help human rights defenders build the knowledge and practical skills needed for effective human rights work under challenging circumstances.

-This programme comprises three modules, which can be taken individually (as continuous professional development - CPD - modules) or together for a Postgraduate Certificate (PGCert) qualification:
+This programme comprises three modules, which can be taken individually as continuous professional development - CPD - modules.

 For term dates in future academic years, visit the University of York website.